 The Serengeti: The Ultimate African Safari

-“No one can return from the Serengeti unchanged, for tawny lions will forever prowl our memory and great herds throng our imagination.”- George Schaller
+“No one can return from the Serengeti unchanged, for tawny lions will forever prowl our memory and great herds throng our imagination.” – George Schaller.
+Truly, a Serengeti safari is the ultimate wildlife experience in Africa.

+A Serengeti safari lets you see Tanzania in its most natural state.
+This national park, which extends across thousands of miles, is home to abundant herds of zebra, buffalo elephant and giraffe, supporting big cats and other predators.
 There are quieter, less dramatic scenes too.
 A delightful safari breakfast under an acacia tree, accompanied only by your Maasai guide, dressed in his traditional red garments.
-A guided walk through the woodlands looking for Fischer’s lovebird, a rufous-tailed weaver or a lone, stately kori bustard.
-Or even waking at dawn and peeping out of your canvas tent to watch the mist rise in unhurried tendrils over the dew-drenched grass.
+A guided walk through the woodlands looking for Fischer’s lovebird, a rufous-tailed weaver or a lone, stately Kori bustard.
+A sunrise balloon safari, or even waking at dawn and peeping out of your canvas tent to watch the mist rise in unhurried tendrils over the dew-drenched grass.

-As one of the most spectacular wildlife wonders on the planet, the annual wildebeest migration enthralls yearly.
+As one of the most spectacular wildlife wonders on the planet, the Great Wildebeest Migration enthralls yearly.

 Sleep under the stars: stylish canvas tents, hot bucket showers and dinners stoked over the fire.